 Violence Intervention and Prevention (VIP) Center: This resource center is geared toward the primary prevention of interpersonal violence (dating violence, domestic violence, sexual assault, or stalking), including sexual violence, dating violence, domestic violence, or stalking.
-VIP is home of the Green Dot, a nationally recognized violence prevention strategy focusing on increasing safety by recognizing individual safety as a community responsibility.

-While the University's goal is to shape a violence-free campus, the University recognizes the importance of support and advocacy for any university student, staff, or faculty member who has been impacted by an act of dating violence, domestic violence, sexual assault, or stalking.
+While the University's goal is to shape a violence-free campus, the University recognizes the importance of free and confidential support and advocacy for any university student, staff, or faculty member who has experienced or been impacted by dating violence, domestic violence, sexual assault, or stalking.
 VIP provides survivors with the tools, information, and options to make well-informed decisions that best meet their needs.
 VIP works using an intersectional and equitable lens and recognizes that a person's identity is connected to their experience or lack of experience with dating violence, domestic violence, sexual assault, or stalking.